jackagoldman/Forest_Snow_Fire/README.md

 The files contained by this repository are numbered sequentially in the order they appear in our data analysis and figure generation workflow, each of which is described below.

-To use our code, you will need the latest version of R installed.
+To use our code, you will need to install R version `4.3.0 (2023-04-21) or later`

 Packages needed to reproduce these analyses are: